Anhedonia: Background and early clinical observation

 The term anhedonia is derived from the Greek an-, "without" and hēdonē, "pleasure".
 Interest in the nature of pleasure and its absence dates back to ancient Greek philosophers such as Epicurus.
 The symptoms of anhedonia were introduced to the realm of psychopathology in 1809 by John Haslam, who characterized a patient with schizophrenia as indifferent to "those objects and pursuits which formerly proved sources of delight and instruction".
 The concept was formally coined by Théodule-Armand Ribot and later used by psychiatrists Paul Eugen Bleuler and Emil Kraepelin to describe a core symptom of schizophrenia.
 In particular, Sandor Rado postulated that schizotypes, or individuals with the schizophrenic phenotype, have two key genetic deficits, one related to the ability to feel pleasure (anhedonia) and one related to proprioception.
-In 1962 Meehl furthered Rado's theory through the introduction of the concept of schizotaxia, a genetically driven neural integrative defect thought to give rise to the personality type of schizotypy.
-Loren and Jean Chapman further distinguished between two types of anhedonia: physical anhedonia, or a deficit in the ability to experience physical pleasure, and social, or a deficit in the ability to experience interpersonal pleasure.
+In 1962, Meehl furthered Rado's theory through the introduction of the concept of schizotaxia, a genetically driven neural integrative defect thought to give rise to the personality type of schizotypy.
+Loren and Jean Chapman further distinguished between two types of anhedonia: Physical anhedonia, or a deficit in the ability to experience physical pleasure, and social, or a deficit in the ability to experience interpersonal pleasure.

 Recent research suggests that social anhedonia may represent a prodrome of psychotic disorders.
-First-degree relatives of individuals with schizophrenia show elevated levels of social anhedonia, higher baseline scores of social anhedonia are associated with later development of schizophrenia.
+First-degree relatives of individuals with schizophrenia show elevated levels of social anhedonia; higher baseline scores of social anhedonia are associated with later development of schizophrenia.
 These findings provide support for the conjecture that it represents a genetic risk marker for schizophrenia-spectrum disorders.

 Additionally, elevated levels of social anhedonia in patients with schizophrenia have been linked to poorer social functioning.
 Socially anhedonic individuals perform worse on a number of neuropsychological tests than non-anhedonic participants, and show similar physiological abnormalities seen in patients with schizophrenia.

 Comorbidity

-Anhedonia is present in several forms of psychopathology.
+Anhedonia is present in several forms of psychopathology and autism spectrum disorder.

 Depression

-Social anhedonia is observed in both depression and schizophrenia.
-However, social anhedonia is a state related to the depressive episode and the other is trait related to the personality construct associated with schizophrenia.
+Social anhedonia is observed in both depression and schizophrenia, but social anhedonia is a state related to the depressive episode and the other is a trait related to the personality construct associated with schizophrenia.
 These individuals both tend to score highly on self-report measures of social anhedonia.
 Blanchard, Horan, and Brown demonstrated that, although both the depression and the schizophrenia patient groups can look very similar in terms of social anhedonia cross-sectionally, over time as individuals with depression experience symptom remission, they show fewer signs of social anhedonia, while individuals with schizophrenia do not.
 Blanchard and colleagues (2011) found individuals with social anhedonia also had elevated rates of lifetime mood disorders including depression and dysthymia compared to controls.